deetoo/dudi/README.md

 Assumptions
 ===========
 It's assumed you know how to create, and configure a trusted SSH key relationship between servers.
-The way I employed this script was to have a normal user account (ex: dudi), create an SSH key, and copy it to the root account on ALL of the servers this script would function on (not secure, I *know*).
+The way I employed this script was to have a normal user account (ex: dudi), create an SSH key, and copy the public key to the root account's authorized_keys file (/root/.ssh/authorized_keys) on ALL of the servers this script would function on (not secure, I *know*). <br>
 The normal user account that will be executing this script also needs to be joined to whatever group your web-server account uses (on Debian, it's www-data).
 The reason for this, is because that account must be able to read, and then DELETE the temporary user.dat file which contains the user account which will be disabled.
-In my deployment, I simply created a /home/www-data directory to store many of the files, and then I made sure my 'dudi' user was joined to the www-data group, and could both read, and delete files within /home/www-data
+In my deployment, I simply created a /home/www-data directory to store many of the files, and then I made sure my 'dudi' user was joined to the www-data group, and could both read, and delete files within /home/www-data<br>
 That should make sense, I hope :)